Manila Police District

-The Manila Police District (MPD) is the agency of the Philippine National Police (PNP) responsible for law enforcement in the City of Manila.
+The Manila Police District (MPD) is the agency of the Philippine National Police (PNP) responsible for law enforcement in the City of Manila including the Manila South Cemetery exclave.
 Formerly known as the Western Police District (WPD), the MPD is under the National Capital Region Police Office (NCRPO), which also handles the Quezon City, Eastern, Northern and Southern Police Districts.

 History

 American period

+The United States Army took over the duty of enforcing public order in Manila upon its fall in 1898.
+It consisted of military units under the command of Brigadier General Arthur MacArthur Jr. as Provost Marshal General.

-The MPD was created as the Metropolitan Police Force of Manila by Act No. 70 of the Taft Commission.
-An entirely American body, the force was first stationed at the Goldenberg Mansion, San Miguel.
-Being provost marshal, Arthur MacArthur, Jr. was named first Manila police chief.
-With the enactment of Act No. 183 that established the Manila city charter on July 31, 1901, the force was reorganized and was headed by Capt.
-George Curry.
-The Metropolitan Police Force of Manila was renamed into the "Manila Police District," and was initially composed by 357 troops from the American Volunteer Force to the Philippines.
+By virtue of Act No. 70 of the US Philippine (Taft) Commission, enacted and implemented on January 9, 1901, MacArthur, being Provost Marshal General and military governor at that time, organized the Metropolitan Police Force of Manila, with himself as its first chief.
+The Act also authorized its operation outside its jurisdiction.
+An entirely American body, the force was first stationed at the present-day Goldenberg Mansion, San Miguel.

+With the enactment of Act No. 183 on July 31 of the same year that established the Manila city charter which became effective a week later, the power vested in the Provost Marshal to exercise general supervisory control over the police and other departments of the city government was transferred; the force was reorganized and was headed first by Lieutenant Colonel John L. Tiernon, and later by Captain George Curry.

+The police force was renamed into the Manila Police Department, and was initially composed by 357 troops from the American Volunteer Force to the Philippines.
 The MPD has jurisdiction five miles from the city limits and three miles from the shores to Manila Bay.
 This led into disputes with the Philippine Constabulary, which had police powers elsewhere in the Philippines.
 In 1907, the MPD was split into two: the Meisic Police Station north of the Pasig River and the Luneta Police Station south of the river.
 By 1935, the headquarters was moved to the new Manila City Hall.